toomuchdesign/openapi-ts-json-schema/README.md

 - Consider adding a way to customize the values of the generated JSON schema ids.
 This could be beneficial even in case of multiple schemas being merged with plugins
 - Find a way to merge multiple different OpenApi definitions consistently
 - Improve external `#ref`s handling
-- Consider implementing a strategy to stop circular reference recursion after a given amount of nesting
+- Consider implementing an option to inline circular $refs with a configurable nesting level

 [ci-badge]: https://github.com/toomuchdesign/openapi-ts-json-schema/actions/workflows/ci.yml/badge.svg
 [ci]: https://github.com/toomuchdesign/openapi-ts-json-schema/actions/workflows/ci.yml